freinque/xray_report_gen/report.md

+# X-Ray report generation demo

+Provide 2900+ chest X-Ray images, report notes and a set of annotations from the public IU X-Ray dataset for model development and validation.
+This demo will tackle prompt engineering (1) and efficient fine-tuning (2).

-plan
+General plan
-- task 1: building eval (GREEN), first prompt on batch, scripting for iteration, wrapping in fastapi call, pause
+- 1: building eval (GREEN), first prompt on batch, scripting for iteration, wrapping in fastapi call, pause
-- task 2: mostly recycling eval from task 1, importing models, tracking, script training, find infra, run and
+- 2: mostly recycling eval from task 1, importing models, tracking, script training, find infra, run and
 - documenting, report writing, proper testing will stay out of scope

 overall structure
 - python package 'xray_report_gen' that will accomplish the tasks
 - very minimalistic fastapi app to expose and experiment

-# X-Ray report generation demo

-This repository is the official implementation of [My Paper Title](TBA).

->Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Environments and Requirements